Microsoft's Activision deal hurts gamers, UK watchdog says

 It’s not the first time the British watchdog has flexed its antitrust enforcement muscles over a Big Tech agreement.
 Last year, it blocked Facebook parent Meta’s acquisition of GIF-sharing platform Giphy over competition concerns, forcing the social media company to unwind the deal.

-AP Technology Writer Matt O’Brien in Providence, R.I., contributed to this report.
+AP Technology Writer Matt O’Brien in Bellevue, Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.